secretstartups/handbook/content/handbook/support/support-global-groups/groups/pine/index.md

 ### Taking Time Off

-We follow [the standard process for all of Support](../../../support-time-off.md) when planning days off.
+We build on [the process for all of Support](../../../support-time-off.md) when planning days off.

-More specifically, we cooperate and collaborate to ensure that we can continue to put out a good experience for our customers when we're out.
+More specifically, we collaborate to ensure that we can continue to put out a good experience for our customers when we're out.
 Here's how we do that.

 - Review the [OOO calendar for our region in Pine](../../../support-time-off.md#support-time-off-calendars) to ensure that the team still has coverage on our planned days off.
-If we lose coverage and the day(s) off are important, we plan next steps with our managers
+If we lose coverage and the day(s) off are important to us, we coordinate with our region and/or get help from our managers
 - Communicate our planned day(s) off with each other in Slack.
-  This is normally done in our daily stand-up Slack thread, where our regional colleagues are included
+  This is normally done in our daily stand-up Slack thread with our regional colleagues
 - [Manage our tickets to ensure they get attention while we are out](../../../support-time-off.md#coverage-for-assigned-tickets).
   Our current process is to bring attention to the tickets that need a temporary assignee in our daily stand-up thread.
-If an assignee can't be found in our SGG, then we bring it to the attention of a manager who can help find a temporary assignee outside of the SGG
+If an assignee can't be found within our SGG, then we bring it to the attention of a manager who can help find a temporary assignee externally

 ### Slack